KhoaLearn/EconVNNewsBot/README.md

 # EconVNNewsBot

-**EconVNNewsBot** is an advanced question-answering system that leverages **Retrieval-Augmented Thoughts (RAT)** and **Chain of Thought (CoT) reasoning** to process queries related to Vietnamese economic news.
+**EconVNNewsBot** is an advanced question-answering system that leverages **Retrieval-Augmented Generation (RAG)** and **Chain of Thought (CoT) reasoning** to process queries related to Vietnamese economic news.
 This system is designed to efficiently retrieve relevant articles and synthesize comprehensive answers, offering contextually accurate and precise information.
 By combining cutting-edge NLP techniques such as vector-based retrieval, re-ranking, and thought reasoning, EconVNNewsBot addresses the complexities of economic news with ease.

 ---